Shintani lifts for Weil representations of unitary groups over finite fields: Introduction

-for any $g \in U_n(q^m)$.
-This is a version of \cite[Theorem in \S1]{HeWaWeil} in unitary cases.
+for any $g \in \oU_n(q^m)$. \end{thmn} This is a version of \cite[Theorem in \S1]{HeWaWeil} in unitary cases.
+Similarly to \cite[Theorem 4.1]{HeWaWeil}, we actually show a stronger equality.
+Namely, we show a similar equality for Heisenberg--Weil representations and more general norm maps.
+See Theorem \ref{main} for the precise statement.
 As mentioned in \cite[\S1]{HeWaWeil}, the arguments in \cite{HeWaWeil} work also in unitary cases.
 In this paper, we use an inductive argument similar to that in \cite{HeWaWeil}, but replace some ingredients in the proof with geometric inputs: In \cite{HeWaWeil}, an extended Weil representation is constructed based on the Schr\"{o}dinger model of a Weil representation.
-On the other hand, we construct $\widetilde{\rho}_{U_n(q^m),\psi_m}$ in a geometric way and study the representation by geometric tools.
+On the other hand, we construct $\widetilde{\rho}_{\oU_n(q^m),\psi_m}$ in a geometric way and study the representation by geometric tools.